 The Graduate School

 The Graduate School, located in Green Hall, is the administrative hub for all graduate programs at Liberty University.
 It assists the departments and schools of the University in the planning and maintaining of high quality master’s and doctoral degrees across the disciplines.
-The Graduate School at Liberty University facilitates various faculty functions, such as the Graduate Senate and the Graduate Administrative Council.
-It also coordinates a variety of services to students through the Graduate Writing Center, the Institutional Review Board, Institutional Animal Care and Use Committee, Institutional Biosafety Committee, and the Graduate Student Assistantship program.
+The Graduate School at Liberty University facilitates various faculty functions, such as the Faculty Senate and the Graduate Administrative & Curriculum Committee (GACC).
+It also coordinates a variety of services to students through the Graduate Writing Center, the Institutional Review Board, Institutional Animal Care and Use Committee, Institutional Biosafety Committee, and the Graduate Assistantship program.

 The Graduate School at Liberty University guides the University’s schools and academic departments in developing and maintaining distinctively Christian and academically excellent graduate programs.